 Welcome to the weekend!
 In search of some inspiration on how to spend what’s predicted to be a lovely couple of fall days with colors close to peak and Halloween creeping ever closer?
-We’ve spotlighted some best bets for weekend fall festivals, pumpkin patch rambles and not-so-spooky holiday treats with a road trip thrown in if you’re feeling extra adventurous.
+We’ve spotlighted some best bets for October Weekend Family Fun — fall festivals, pumpkin patch rambles and not-so-spooky holiday treats with a road trip thrown in if you’re feeling extra adventurous.
 For more ideas for this weekend and beyond, zip over to our Family Fun Calendar, packed with both free and budget family activities.

 FESTIVAL SPOTLIGHT: Fall on the Farm, Pumpkin Nights & Apple Fest